entigolabs/platform-apis/docs/docs/guides/Create a secret.md

  --kms-key-id alias/dev-net-kms/data
 ```

-## Access a secret in a Kubernetes cluster with External Secrets
+## 2. Access a secret in a Kubernetes cluster with External Secrets

-Create an External Secret manifest.
+Create an External Secret manifest and deploy it to the cluster.
 It is a good practice to include it in the application's Helm chart.

 ```yaml
 # Example External Secret manifest